Jay Leno, Jimmy Kimmel Monologues Take Jabs at 'Tonight' Transition

 "Things move so quickly; Jimmy hasn't even taken over yet and the rumors [are] already starting," he says.
 "Like NBC says in five years they plan to replace Jimmy with Justin Bieber.
 They are moving too quickly!
 Moving too quickly!"

 Leno wasn't alone.
-Following his earlier congratulatory comments for Fallon, ABC's Jimmy Kimmel took a moment to acknowledge the changing of the guard.
+Following his earlier congratulatory comments for Fallon earlier, ABC's Jimmy Kimmel took a moment to acknowledge the changing of the guard.

 He then went on to correct himself, "OK.
 Ummm – apparently it was a different Jimmy."